sp90/chopstick.ts/README.md

 It is though very inspired by the express syntax so its easy to adopt, currently solo working on the project but are open to PR's - besides that documentation & unit tests are coming

+I'm also working on my first application that is utilizing this package in production

 ```sh
 # Install package
 bun install chopstick.ts